School life - my recollections

 I also met Malcom MacRae here, he, I Jim and a friend from high school became firm friends through our love for things mechanical.

 As I remember the one thing that characterised the form two's were their smarts with most of the girls especially being very strong academically.

 Unlike Christchurch I don't recall any corporal punishment at Redwood, I was certainly not on the receiving end although I do remember Mr Coffey as a principal who wouldn't take any crap.

 Tawa College (Eric Flaws) was rugby mad and being in the First "15" meant more than most everything else .
-It did produce Murray Mexted the son of the local service station owner who went on to be one of the great All Blacks - a nice person as far as I can recall (he was in some of my classes) and especially gifted as a sportsman.
+It did produce Murray Mexted the son of the local service station owner (and former all black) who went on to be one of the great All Blacks - a nice person as far as I can recall (he was in some of my classes) and an especially gifted sportsman.

 I either walked (25mins) biked or in later years got a ride on the back of other peoples motorbikes to school.